liamsain/liamsain.github.io/index.md

 Now the component can use the count prop on each object to work out percentages, and use the colours provided via props, rather than hard-coded values.

 Next, the icon in the center.
 This can be done a few ways.
-If your application uses an icon library like Font Awesome then it could take a unicode prop:
+If your application uses an icon library like Font Awesome then it could take a unicode string prop:

 ```html
 <CircularGraph :items="items" iconUnicode="f080" />